Call Or Text Us For

 Under this category, U.S. citizens can petition for their husbands or wives, ensuring they qualify for this category.
 Unmarried children under 21 also fall under this classification, offering them faster processing times than other categories.
 Additionally, U.S. citizens at least 21 can sponsor their parents, making it possible to reunite across generations.

-This category stands out because it is not subject to an annual visa cap.
+This category stands out because it is not subject to an annual Visa cap.
 As a result, immediate relatives typically experience shorter waiting periods.
 This streamlined approach reflects the priority placed on keeping close family members together.

 Family Preference Categories

 Family preference categories cover other relationships and are subject to annual limits.
 As a result, they often involve long waiting periods.
-These are generally limited to 226,000 visas annually, making the process more competitive.
-Relationships with U.S. citizens under this visa category include:
+These are generally limited to 226,000 Visas annually, making the process more competitive.
+Relationships with U.S. citizens under this Visa category include:

 • First Preference (F1): Unmarried children over 21 of U.S. citizens.